-- 1) Exhibit the draft Port Stephens Development Control Plan 2014 Chapter D17: Stockton Rifle Range (ATTACHMENT 1) for a period of 28 days in accordance with the Environmental Planning and Assessment Act 1979 (NSW) and Environmental Planning and Assessment Regulation 2000 (NSW). - 2) That a report be provided to Council following public exhibition.
+- Exhibit the draft Port Stephens Development Control Plan 2014 Chapter D17: Stockton Rifle Range (ATTACHMENT 1) for a period of 28 days in accordance with the Environmental Planning and Assessment Act 1979 (NSW) and Environmental Planning and Assessment Regulation 2000 (NSW). - If no submissions are received, approve the plan as exhibited, without a further report to Council, and provide public notice in accordance with the Environmental Planning and Assessment Regulation 2000.